parallaxsecond/parsec-book/src/contributing/adding_new_operation_how_to.md

 should be wrapped in either [`Zeroizing`](https://docs.rs/zeroize/latest/zeroize/struct.Zeroizing.html) or [`Secret`](https://docs.rs/secrecy/latest/secrecy/struct.Secret.html) (choose depending on the sensitivity of the data.
-Favour [`Zeroizing`](https://docs.rs/zeroize/latest/zeroize/struct.Zeroizing.html) unless there is a clear requirement for [`Secret`](https://docs.rs/secrecy/latest/secrecy/struct.Secret.html)) to ensure they are wiped from memory when dropped and should not have any output for debugging.
+Favor [`Zeroizing`](https://docs.rs/zeroize/latest/zeroize/struct.Zeroizing.html) unless there is a clear requirement for [`Secret`](https://docs.rs/secrecy/latest/secrecy/struct.Secret.html)) to ensure they are wiped from memory when dropped and should not have any output for debugging.
 The operation